Word Family - Five

 • Frankish *fūst

-• Dutch vuist fist
+• Dutch vuist a fist

 • Old High German fūst

-• German Faust fist [2]
+• German Faust a fist [2]

 • English Faust

-• Yiddish פֿויסט foyst fist
+• Yiddish פֿויסט foyst a fist

 • Proto-Indo-European *kʷn̥stis variant with metathesis and simplification